decent-chat/decent/docs/api.md

 * Server-wide permissions for the user or guest role, as above
 * Server-wide permissions for the everyone role (Least priority.)

 Permissions for roles of the user (both globally and channel-specific) are prioritized according to the [role prioritization order](#prioritize-roles).
+Note that the order of the user's `roles` property **does not** have any effect on the order roles that are applied when calculating their perissions.

 </details>